A new realisation of light thermal self-interacting dark matter and detection prospects

-A GeV scale self-interacting dark matter (SIDM) with a light mediator is a promising scenario to alleviate the small-scale problems of the cold dark matter (CDM) paradigm while being consistent with the latter at large scales, as suggested by astrophysical observations.
-Conventionally, such a scenario leads to an under-abundant thermal relic of SIDM due to its large annihilation rates into mediator particles.
+Light dark matter (DM) in the GeV ballpark faces weaker constraint from direct detection experiments.
+If such DM also has sufficient self-interactions due to a light mediator, it can alleviate the small-scale problems of the cold dark matter (CDM) paradigm while being consistent with the latter at large scales, as suggested by astrophysical observations.
+However, generating correct thermal relic for such light DM is challenging.
+While GeV scale CDM typically leads to thermal overproduction due to the absence of sufficient annihilation channels, self-interacting dark matter (SIDM) typically has under-abundant thermal relic due to its large annihilation rates into mediator particles.
 In this letter, we propose a minimal realisation of GeV scale SIDM with correct thermal relic, where one of the three singlet fermions, responsible for seesaw origin of light neutrino masses, assists in generating correct SIDM relic density via freeze-out.
-The singlet fermion, having mass close to but greater than that of SIDM, can lead to efficient annihilation rate into dark matter, thus compensating for the latter's depletion due to annihilation into light mediators.
-In addition to providing a thermal relic generation mechanism of such light SIDM, there exist exciting discovery prospects at direct search, cosmology and dark photon search experiments.
-Connection to the origin of light neutrino masses also opens up indirect detection prospects due to long-lived nature of DM.
+The setup thereby encompasses astrophysical as well as cosmological aspects of light DM while simultaneously providing a solution to the origin of light neutrino mass.
+Due to such connection to several frontiers, there exist exciting discovery prospects in terms of direct and indirect search of DM, laboratory and cosmology based dark photon signatures and effective light neutrino mass.

 {\bf Introduction:} Self-interacting dark matter (SIDM) has emerged as an alternative to the standard cold dark matter (CDM) hypothesis due to the small-scale issues like too-big-to-fail, missing satellite and core-cusp problems faced by the latter \cite{Spergel:1999mh, Tulin:2017ara, Bullock:2017xww}.
 While CDM is collisionless, SIDM scenario requires sizeable self-interaction, parametrised in terms of cross-section to mass ratio as $\sigma/m \sim 1 \; {\rm cm}^2/{\rm g} \approx 2 \times 10^{-24} \; {\rm cm}^2/{\rm GeV}$ \cite{Buckley:2009in, Feng:2009hw, Feng:2009mn, Loeb:2010gj, Zavala:2012us, Vogelsberger:2012ku}.
 A DM with a light mediator can not only give rise to such a large self-interaction but also to velocity dependent DM self-interactions which solves the small-scale issues while being consistent with standard CDM properties at large scales \cite{Buckley:2009in, Feng:2009hw, Feng:2009mn, Loeb:2010gj, Bringmann:2016din, Kaplinghat:2015aga, Aarssen:2012fx, Tulin:2013teo}.
 However, the same coupling of DM with light mediators leads to large DM annihilation rates, typically generating under-abundant relic in low DM mass regime of a few GeV.